Stephen Solarz

-Stephen Joshua Solarz (/ˈsoʊlɑrz/; September 12, 1940 – November 29, 2010) was an American politician who served as a United States representative from New York until his political career ended in the wake of the House banking scandal in 1992.
+Stephen Joshua Solarz (/ˈsoʊlɑrz/; September 12, 1940 – November 29, 2010) was an American educator and politician who served as a United States representative from New York until his political career ended in the wake of the House banking scandal in 1992.

 Solarz was active in international relations issues.
-In Congress, he was both an outspoken critic of President Ronald Reagan's deployment of Marines to Lebanon in 1982 and a cosponsor of the 1991 Gulf War Authorization Act during the Presidency of George H. W. Bush.
+In Congress, he was both an outspoken critic of President Ronald Reagan's deployment of Marines to Lebanon in 1982 and a cosponsor of the 1991 Gulf War Authorization Act during the presidency of George H. W. Bush.

 Early life and education

 Born in Manhattan, New York City, Solarz attended public schools in New York City.
 He graduated from Midwood High School in 1958, and later received a B.A. from Brandeis University in 1962 and an M.A. in public law and government from Columbia University in 1967.
 Solarz taught political science at Brooklyn College during the 1967–1968 academic year.

 New York Assembly

 In 1966, Solarz was the campaign manager for an anti-war campaign, for a U.S. House seat.
 He used that experience to make a successful run for the State Assembly two years later.
 He was a member of the New York State Assembly from 1969 to 1974, sitting in the 178th, 179th and 180th New York State Legislatures.

-In the 1973 Democratic primary, Solarz ran against Sebastian Leone for Brooklyn borough president, and lost.
-That was not unexpected; Solarz had run mostly for improved name recognition and to make political and fund-raising contacts.
+In the 1973 Democratic primary, Solarz ran against Sebastian Leone for Brooklyn borough president and lost.
+That was not unexpected since Solarz had run mostly for improved name recognition and to make political and fundraising contacts.
 In 1974, he was a delegate to the Democratic National Mid-term Convention.